sigasi/sigasi_insights/content/faq.md

 #### Other Linux distributions
 * No known issues as long as Eclipse is running on your OS

+#### Which GTK version do I need?
+Sigasi Studio itself has no specific dependency on GTK.
+Eclipse does require a minimum version of GTK.
+The GTK version requirements of Eclipse can be found [here](https://www.eclipse.org/swt/faq.php#gtkstartup).

 ## What are the license server requirements?
 The license server (FlexNet) is supported on